 First Sunday of Advent Devotional

 On this first Sunday of Advent, we must remember the old wisdom that every morning is a white sheet on which we write not in ink but in our works.
-Everyone, and especially a Christian, on that white sheet, must first write with hope.
+Everyone, especially a Christian, must first write with hope on that white sheet.

 Waiting for Jesus

 Have you ever wondered what your face-to-face meeting with Jesus will be like?
-Most of the time, I dare not think about such things because we feel we are imperfect, sinful people.
+Most of the time, I dare not think about such things because I feel we are imperfect, sinful people.

 See the grace of God

-If you are a believing person and understand the things of faith, you know that the time given to us is a gift from God.
+If you believe and understand the things of faith, you know that the time given to us is a gift from God.
 The Christian is aware that even behind the routine of the same days lies the mystery of grace.

 That time is for the Grace of God to work through it.
 Therefore, people who remain in faith and hope, who have true love, become sources that moisturize the parched earth.
 Through them, God works, blesses, and heals the people around them.